Black Emanuelle 2 (1976)

 Visuals Original Aspect Ratio - 1.85:1 anamorphic widescreen.
 Colour.

-The print quality is quite good, with minimal damage but some noticable grainy.
+The print quality is quite good, with minimal damage but some noticable grain.

 Subtitles None.